 This is an assessment of the risk of flooding from sewers during a 1 in 30 year storm, and more frequent rainfall, to understand where flooding could occur.
-The risk of sewer flooding due to hydraulic overload is moderately significant in 2020.
-The risk The annualised number of properties in areas at risk of flooding is shown in Table 4.
+The risk of sewer flooding due to hydraulic overload is very significant in 2020 and 2050.
+The annualised number of properties in areas at risk of flooding is shown in Table 4.